 Hormones are the tiny messengers in our body that start, stop, speed up, or slow down physical and chemical functions.
 For women, their ovaries are the source of hormones like oestrogen and progesterone.
 During the menopause their ceasing in production affects hormonal and biochemical fluctuations in the brain and nervous system.
 Studies have shown that mood changes experienced during menopause can be attributed to the depletion of oestrogen.
 Hormones have a hand in most of the components contained within our body and how they communicate with each other.

 Who is at risk of mental health problems during the menopause?

-Can hormone replacement therapy (HRT) help with menopausal mental health?
+Can HRT help with menopausal mental health?

 Hormone Replacement Therapy has been shown to help women who experience depression, anxiety and irritability, combat these symptoms.
 This is through reinstating hormone levels that are closer to equilibrium, helping to level-out the chemical changes in your brain.
 Undergoing HRT must be a personal decision undertaken after a clear and honest consultation and health assessment.
 If you are experiencing mental health concerns as a suspected symptom of the menopause but aren’t sure you’re experiencing other symptoms strongly enough to warrant treatment, then there are other options available to you such as talking therapies, lifestyle changes, and possible prescription medication available through your GP.

 Our body’s are very finely tuned to their own symphonies.
 When the menopause forces us to skip a beat or miss a few notes, we very quickly notice the changes.
 To find out whether HRT is right for you, book a consultation with one of medical professionals at Omniya in Knightsbridge.
 We will be happy to meet with you and talk with you openly about your hormone management options, advising you on the best decisions for your health.
 Enquire online or speak to a member of our team on 020 7584 4777 to book your initial consultation.